Making Workers' Compensation Work Right for Minnesota's Union Construction Industry

 After decades of skyrocketing insurance premiums and prolonged litigation over injured worker benefits, construction trade unions and their employers persuaded Minnesota's legislature to pass legislation in 1995 allowing for an alternative workers compensation system.
 The goals of the Program were simple: focus attention on a safe and immediate return to light-duty work, ensure the best medical treatment protocols are followed, and achieve a return to pre-injury wages and benefits as soon as possible.
 The results since 1997 have exceeded expectations.
 Listen to the Collectively Bargained Workers Compensation: Improving Outcomes for Employers and Employees podcast for more information.

-The Board of Trustees approved a reduction to the subscription fee formula: 2024 calendar-year union payroll x .00115.
-There is also a change of the minimum Assessed Payroll amount to $834,783, resulting in a minimum annual fee of $960, and of the maximum Assessed Payroll amount to $8,652,174, resulting in a maximum annual fee of $9,950.
+The Board of Trustees approved no increase to the subscription fee formula: 2025 calendar-year MN union payroll x .00115.
+The minimum Assessed Payroll will also remain at $834,783, for a minimum annual fee of $960, and the maximum Assessed Payroll amount at $8,652,174, for a maximum annual fee of $9,950.